 "The Congress will not hesitate to take some tough steps as the party is our priority and will not let the people's mandate be betrayed in Himachal Pradesh," Ramesh told reporters in Delhi.

-The state assembly witnessed unruly scenes in the morning as Parliamentary Affairs Minister Harshwardhan Chauhan moved a motion seeking the suspension of BJP MLAs for allegedly disrespecting the Speaker.
-The motion was adopted by voice vote, and the Speaker axed 15 MLAs.
+The state Assembly witnessed unruly scenes in the morning as Parliamentary Affairs Minister Harshwardhan Chauhan moved a motion seeking their suspension of BJP MLAs for allegedly disrespecting the Speaker.

-In the afternoon, the House passed the Finance Bill by voice vote, with no BJP member being present.
+In the afternoon, the House passed the Finance Bill by voice vote with no Bharatiya Janata Party member being present.
 The Speaker then adjourned the session sine die.